-- A. Any use permitted in SECTION 5, Subdivision 2. - B. Boarding or lodging houses. - C. Churches. - D. Essential services. - E. Hospitals, convalescent and nursing homes. - F. Institutions of a religious, educational, charitable or philanthropic nature. - G. Multiple dwellings, apartment buildings, townhouses, and group or row houses. - H. Private clubs or lodges, except those whose chief activity is service customarily carried on as a business. - I. State licensed residential facility or a housing with services establishment registered under Chapter 144D serving six or fewer persons; licensed day care facility serving twelve (12) or fewer persons; group family day care facility licensed under Minnesota Rules, parts 9502.0315 to 9502.0445 to serve fourteen (14) or fewer children, except that residential facilities whose primary purpose is to treat juveniles who have violated criminal statutes relating to sex offenses or have been adjudicated delinquent on the basis of conduct in violation of criminal statutes relating to sex offenses shall not be permitted. - J. Accessory storage garages or other accessory uses or buildings customarily incident to the uses permitted in this Section. - K. Home occupations as allowed under Section 11, Subd.
-6 of this Ordinance. - L. Signs as follows: - 1.
-A nameplate sign identifying the owner or occupant of a building or dwelling unit, provided such sign does not exceed two (2) square feet in surface area.
-Such signs may be illuminated.
+- A. Any use permitted in R-1 Residence District. - B. Boarding or lodging houses. - C. Churches. - D. Essential services. - E. Hospitals, convalescent, and nursing homes. - F. Institutions of a religious, educational, charitable, or philanthropic nature. - G. Multiple dwellings, apartment buildings, townhouses, and group or row houses. - H. Private clubs or lodges, except those whose chief activity is service customarily carried on as a business. - I. State licensed residential facility or a housing with services establishment registered under Chapter 144D serving six or fewer persons; licensed day care facility serving twelve (12) or fewer persons; group family day care facility licensed under Minnesota Rules, parts 9502.0315 to 9502.0445 to serve fourteen (14) or fewer children, except that residential facilities whose primary purpose is to treat juveniles who have violated criminal statutes relating to sex offenses or have been adjudicated delinquent on the basis of conduct in violation of criminal statutes relating to sex offenses shall not be permitted. - J. Accessory storage garages or other accessory uses or buildings customarily incident to the uses permitted in this Section. - K. Home occupations as regulated by the Green Isle Zoning Ordinance.